united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/factorycube-server/index.md

 ## Installation steps

+Please check out the notes for [using it in development installations](#notes-for-development-installations) and for [using it in production environments](#notes-for-production-environments)

 1. Clone repository (in the future: add helm repo)
 2. Configure values.yaml according to your needs.
 For help in configuring you can take a look into the respective documentation of the subcharts ([Grafana](https://github.com/grafana/helm-charts), [redis](https://github.com/bitnami/charts/tree/master/bitnami/redis), [timescaleDB](https://github.com/timescale/timescaledb-kubernetes/tree/master/charts/timescaledb-single), [verneMQ](https://github.com/vernemq/docker-vernemq/tree/master/helm/vernemq)) or into the documentation of the subcomponents ([factoryinsight](../../developers/factorycube-server/factoryinsight), [mqtt-to-postgresql](../../developers/factorycube-server/mqtt-to-postgresql))
 3. Execute `helm install factorycube-server .` and wait.
 Helm will automatically install the entire stack across multiple node.
 It can take up to several minutes until everything is setup.